How it works

 • Any coin, any chain.
 If Alice has enough crypto anywhere, she should be able to pay or use your dapp in one click.
 Swapping and bridging is entirely abstracted.

-• Single action.
+• One click.
 Only one wallet pop-up to transfer funds.
-This feels smoother than the typical approve-then-send double action.
-Fewer clicks, fewer spinners.
+This feels smoother than the typical approve-then-send double popup, and works with CEX transfers directly.
+One click, no spinners.

 • Max speed.
 Payments should feel immediate.
 As soon as Alice’s payment lands, a liquidity provider completes the transaction on the destination chain, typically two seconds or less.